 These days Ataco seems more intent on retaining its easy-going ways, cautiously welcoming travelers and fostering the distinctive local style of art than rising up against the coffee finca owners.

 Some of the world’s best coffee is grown in El Salvador and some coffee plantation and processing plant owners are branching out into tourism too.

 We now return to our innocent love of coffee

-While in Ataco we stayed at Quinta El Carmen Coffee Resort.
-Owned by the Alfaro family for more than four generations, this sprawling property is part coffee farm, part homey hotel, part coffee processing facility and part adventure activity center.
+While in Ataco we stayed at El Carmen Estate Hotel & Coffee Resort.
+Owned by the Alfaro family for more than four generations, this sprawling property is part coffee farm, part homey hotel, part coffee processing facility, and part adventure activity center.

 Hotel first.
-We stayed in the original “quinta” portion of the property which is an airy, almost ranch-style building with four guest rooms, a large sitting area, wide porch and full kitchen where breakfast is prepared every morning.
+We stayed in the original portion of the property which is an airy, almost ranch-style building with four guest rooms, a large sitting area, wide porch, and full kitchen where breakfast is prepared every morning.

 The family’s separate, personal residence has also recently been opened to guests as La Casona.
 Five rooms of varying shapes and sizes have had modern bathrooms added but are still furnished with the family’s antiques.
 Hallways are lined with family photos, some dating back many decades.
 It’s a living museum inside an elegant homestay.